The Complete Guide to Skills Testing

 1. Technical skills tests

-For example, a financial analyst’s technical skills test might evaluate proficiency in Excel, financial modeling, and risk analysis, directly measuring their ability to perform critical job functions.
+These assess the hard skills essential for a specific role, focusing on job-related expertise.
+For example, a financial analyst's test might evaluate proficiency in Excel, financial modeling, and risk analysis.

 2. Cognitive ability tests

-Cognitive ability tests focus on general reasoning and problem-solving skills.
-They evaluate how fast a candidate can critically analyze and resolve challenges, which are strong indicators of their ability to adapt and learn easily.
-Common cognitive ability tests are numerical reasoning, verbal reasoning, pattern recognition, and memory tests.
+These focus on general reasoning and problem-solving skills - strong indicators of a candidate's ability to adapt and learn.
+Common types include numerical reasoning, verbal reasoning, pattern recognition, and memory tests.

 3. Job simulations

-Here, candidates complete real-world problems identical to situations they will likely face on the job.
-This provides direct insight into how well they can handle the job’s demands.
-It also exposes the candidates to the job before they are hired and provides a clearer understanding of what it entails, leading to better alignment and reduced turnover.
+Candidates complete real-world problems identical to situations they will likely face on the job.
+This provides direct insight into how well they can handle the role's demands and leads to better alignment and reduced turnover.

 4. Soft skill evaluations

-Using behavioral questions or psychometric assessments, soft skill evaluations measure communication, teamwork, and leadership traits.
-While these tests aren’t directly tied to job performance, they offer insight into a candidate’s interpersonal and relational skills.
-However, they should be interpreted carefully to avoid bias or ethical concerns, especially with psychometric assessments.
+Using behavioral questions or psychometric assessments, these measure communication, teamwork, and leadership traits.
+They should be interpreted carefully to avoid bias or ethical concerns.

 5. Situational judgment tests (SJTs)

-Situational judgment tests assess soft skills in job-specific contexts by presenting candidates with hypothetical workplace challenges and asking how they would respond.
-These tests are typically multiple-choice, providing structured scenarios rather than open-ended questions for added job relevance, easy grading, and scalability.
-This allows you to evaluate their decision-making skills, ethics, and alignment with your company values.
+SJTs assess soft skills in job-specific contexts by presenting candidates with hypothetical workplace challenges.
+They're typically multiple-choice, providing structured scenarios for easy grading and scalability.

 How to create and conduct an effective skills test